seswho/packtpub-downloader/README.md

 - ignore any file with the .old extension

 *main.py*
-- Your list of owned books may have duplicates showing more book owned than there should be.
+- Your list of owned books may have duplicates showing more books owned than there should be.
 Added logic to remove the duplicate books based on productId
 - Cleaned up some of the book nameing conventions used by Packt Publishing makeing them a bit more standardized when written to your local machine
 - Fixed a small problem with the JWT timestamp checking